 Millions of homes have reach-in closets; however, many of these spaces tend to become boggled messes of confusion, disarray and frustration, especially when you try to jam two or three seasons’ worth of clothes into one small area.

 Right now, there’s a great chance that your reach-in closets contain some necessary winter gear in the darkest depths.
 Do you even know where, exactly, your cold-weather clothes are after such a scorching summer?
 If not, try organizing your clothes and accessories for fall and winter with the following steps.

-8 steps to get your reach-in closet organized
+Here are 8 steps to get your reach-in closet organized for fall and winter.

 1. Review All of Your Clothes

 The first step to getting organized before fall breezes in is to review everything you currently have—that includes summer and cold-weather clothes.
 Pull everything from your closet and review each item to decide if you’ll keep it, donate it or trash it.

 Most reach-in closets have a single bar for hanging clothes with one single shelf.
 Depending on the size of your wardrobe, try to be judicious in what you hang back up after your clothing edit.
 In fact, you may want to relocate clothes you won’t wear in the fall and winter, such as spring dresses and summer-weather tops.
 Avoid overstuffing your closet as much as possible—this only makes it harder to find things.